ggrothendieck/batchfiles/batchfiles.md

 	R dir
 	el cmd /c set R_VER=R-2.14.0 ^& R touch

-The value of `R_VER` in this code must be one of the directories listed by `R dir`.
+The value of `R_VER` in the above line must be one of the directories listed by `R dir`.
 The `el.js` command used in the above code comes with these batch files and provides one way to elevate commands to have Administrator privileges.

-Note that `R SetReg` and `R touch` make permanent changes to the system (namely installing or uninstalling the R key and updating the date on a particular R directory) but the other subcommands do not.
+Note that `R SetReg` and `R touch` make permanent changes to the system (namely installing or uninstalling the R key and updating the date on a particular R directory, respectively) but the other subcommands make no permanent changes.

 ### Heuristic to Locate R ###